ryan-p-randall/ryan-p-randall.github.io/_notes/Reading/Lists/exam-list1-topic.md

 ### Theory Articles
 #### Batch One (workUnit1)

-1. Budd, John M. “Instances of Ideology in Discursive Practice: Implications for Library and Information Science.” _The Library Quarterly_ vol 71, no 4, 2001, pp. 498–517. _JSTOR_, <https://www.jstor.org/stable/4309562>.
+1. Budd, John M. [“Instances of Ideology in Discursive Practice: Implications for Library and Information Science.”](https://www.jstor.org/stable/4309562) _The Library Quarterly_ vol 71, no 4, 2001, pp. 498–517. _JSTOR_.
 (20 pp.)
-2. Colatrella, Carol.
-“Information in the Novel and the Novel as Information System: Charles Dickens’s ‘Little Dorrit’ and Margaret Drabble’s ‘Radiant Way’ Trilogy.” _Information & Culture_ vol. 50, no. 3, 2015, pp. 339–371. _JSTOR_, <https://www.jstor.org/stable/43737492>.
+2. Colatrella, Carol. [“Information in the Novel and the Novel as Information System: Charles Dickens’s ‘Little Dorrit’ and Margaret Drabble’s ‘Radiant Way’ Trilogy.”](https://www.jstor.org/stable/43737492) _Information & Culture_ vol. 50, no. 3, 2015, pp. 339–371. _JSTOR_.
 (33 pp.)
 3. Daston, Lorraine.
 “Objectivity and the Escape from Perspective.” _Social Studies of Science_ vol. 22, pp. 597–618. _SAGE_.
 (21 pp.)
 4. Haraway, Donna.
 “A Cyborg Manifesto: Science, Technology, and Socialist-Feminism in the Late Twentieth Century.” pp. 149-–181. _Simians, Cyborgs, and Women: The Reinvention of Nature_.
 Routledge, 1991.
 (32 pp.)
 5. ———.
 “Situated Knowledges: The Science Question in Feminism and the Privilege of Partial Perspective.” p.
 183–201. _Simians, Cyborgs, and Women: The Reinvention of Nature_.
 Routledge, 1991.
 (18 pp.)